Our trains

 Class 158 at Nantwich

-A real workhorse, used all over ATW services.
-Some operators run the three-coach version but not ATW who have only two-coach sets.
+A real workhorse, but now mainly confined to Birmingham to Holyhead and Birmingham to Aberystwyth/Pwllheli services..
+Some operators run the three-coach version but not TFW who have only two-coach sets.
 Introduced in 1989 they can be coupled together to form trains of six or more coaches with conductors and refreshment trolley staff having access to all passengers.
 Each coach runs on two bogies and has one diesel engine of 350 or 400hp.
-They are sometimes used on the local service if the usual set is not available, but can be seen regularly on two Crewe and Shrewsbury services; the 0950 from Crewe, which is a Holyhead to Birmingham International service, and 2053 Shrewsbury to Crewe.
-With the refurbishment of these sets they are receiving a new, darker livery.
+They are sometimes used on the local service if the usual set is not available.
+With the refurbishment of these sets they are now in the TFW Red & White livery.

 Class 175.

-Top of the ATW range, they were introduced in 1999, being acquired when ATW took over the North Wales services and are used on the Manchester – South Wales service.
-Both two and three car trains are in use and whilst trains can run in multiple, as they have different couplers and electrical systems they can’t run in multiple with any other diesel trains operated by ATW.
-Another difference they have with ATW’s other units is there is no gangway connection at the end of the trains.
-Whilst it gives the trains a neater appearance it does discourage forming longer trains.
-Each carriage has a single 450hp engine.
+Top of the TFW range, the Class 197 was introduced in 2023, being built for TFW and running over the North Wales and Manchester – South Wales service.
+Both two and three car trains are in use and whilst trains can run in multiple, as they have different couplers and electrical systems, they can’t run in multiple with any other diesel trains operated by TFW.

 Compiled by